eonist/eonist.github.io/_posts/2017-07-27-peek-and-pop-in-mac-os.md

-Prototyping UI/UX with XCode Playground and Animator<!--more--> a new animation .framework i'm building.
+Prototyping UI/UX with XCode Playground and [Animator](https://github.com/gitsync/AnimLib) <!--more--> a new animation .framework I'm building.
 The best part?
 You get code you can use when building your apps 💙.
 Check out the examples bellow:

 ### 7. Let's add some design to it: